ElDokmak/LLMs/README.md

 ### N-gram Language Models:
 N-gram can be defined as the contigous sequence of n items (can be letters, words or base pairs according to the application) from a given sample of text (A long text dataset).

-An n-gram model predicts the probability of a given n-gram within any sequence of words in the language.
+* An n-gram model predicts the probability of a given n-gram within any sequence of words in the language.

-A good n-gram model can predict the next word in the sentence i.e the value of **p(w|h)** where w is the word and h is the history or the previos words.
+* A good n-gram model can predict the next word in the sentence i.e the value of **p(w|h)** where w is the word and h is the history or the previos words.
 ```
 This repo is about LLMs
 Unigram ("This", "repo", "is", "about", "LLMs")
 bigrams ("This repo", "repo is", "is about", "about LLMs")
 ```
-You can think of n-gram model as counting frequncies as follows: consider the previos example
+* You can think of n-gram model as counting frequncies as follows: consider the previos example
 ```
 P(LLMs|This repo is about) = count(This repo is about LLMs) / count(This repo is about)
 ```
-Now to find the next word in a sentence we need to calculate the **p(w|h)**, let's consider the above example
+* To find the next word in a sentence we need to calculate the **p(w|h)**, let's consider the above example
 ```
 P(LLMs|This repo is about)
 After generalization: P(wn|w1,w2,.....,wn-1)